juji/Soul-Recycling-Simulation/README.md

 future: try webgpu

-It's about human nature, existence, and all that bla bla bla... wrapped neatly in a 3d ball.
+It's about human nature, existence, and all that bla bla bla... wrapped neatly in a 3d space.

 Will it expand...? i like to turn this on for a weekend and see how they evolve.
 Like an expanding ball.
 Or an imploding one.
 Turns out, it moves to a predetermined number, based on birth-rate and average lifespan.

-I personally love good food, good movie and good weed.
+I personally love good food and good movie.

 c'est la vie